AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 -   String

-    A string with variables that ROS substitutes with specified values at runtime.
+    A string with variables that are substituted with specified values at runtime.
 Write variables in the `${VarName}` format.
 Variables can be template parameters, pseudo parameters, logical resource IDs, resource properties, or variables in key-value mappings.
 If you specify only template parameters, pseudo parameters, resource logical IDs, and resource properties, you do not need to specify variables in key-value mappings.

-    If you specify template parameters, pseudo parameters, or resource logical IDs, such as `${MyParameter}`, ROS returns the same values as if you used the `Ref` built-in function.
+    If you specify template parameters, pseudo parameters, or resource logical IDs such as `${MyParameter}`, ROS returns the same values as if you used the `Ref` built-in function.
 If you specify resource properties such as `${MyInstance.InstanceId}`, ROS returns the same values as if you used the `Fn::GetAtt` built-in function.

-    To use the combination of $\{\} as normal characters without being escaped, add an exclamation point \(!\) after the open brace, such as `${!Literal}`.
+    To use the combination of a dollar sign \($\) and braces \(\{\}\) as normal characters without being escaped, add an exclamation point \(!\) after the open brace, such as `${!
+Literal}`.
 ROS resolves this text as `${Literal}`.

 -   VarName